The Hidden Consequence of Living in The Information Age

 Technology tips for happier eyes

-To make your screens more user-friendly, here are a few simple tips on how to adjust them for a more comfortable viewing experience.
+To make your screens more user-friendly, here are few simple tips on how to adjust them for a more comfortable viewing experience.

 However, I want to point out that screen overuse or improper screen settings aren’t the only issues hindering your vision.